 Congregational (now U.R.C.)
-Chapel, Church Stretton
+Chapel, High Street, Church Stretton

-After holding meetings under the Town Hall beginning in the summer of 1858, a church was formed in 1860, and then a site for a chapel was bought for £295.
-The chapel, situated on the main road through Church Stretton, was designed a the gothic style by Joseph Bratton of Birkenhead, and built in 1865-6 at a cost of about £1000.Tthe foundation stone was laid on 29th August 1865.
-The chapel opened on the 29th May 1866.
+After holding meetings under the Town Hall (in a room described as "small and wretchedly inconvenient) beginning in the summer of 1858, a church was formed in 1860, and then a site for a chapel was bought for £295, at the expence of Thomas Barnes of the Quinta, a patron of Congregational churches.
+The chapel, situated on the main road through Church Stretton, was designed (gratuitously) in the gothic style by Joseph Bratton of Birkenhead.
+Tenders from builders were invited in early May 1865 and the chapel was built by Mr Richards of Pulley Common in 1865-6 at a cost of about £1000.
+The foundation stone was laid on 29th August 1865 by Thomas Barnes of the Quinta and had a bottle containing coins and newspapers placed underneath it.
+The chapel was opened on the 29th May 1866.
 It has a stone facade, but brick sides, now rendered.
-The chapel was renovated in 1886.
-It is in good condition (and was renovated in 2006) and still in use in 2016, and belongs to the United Reformed Church.
+In the 1870s a harmonium was acquired and a bell organ was bought in 1882.
+The chapel was renovated in 1886 after the existing debt had been cleared.
+It is in good condition (and was renovated in 2006) and still in use in 2018, and now belongs to the United Reformed Church.